 Successes in the Valdivian Coastal Range

-- In November 2003, the Conservancy, with support from World Wildlife Fund (WWF) and Conservation International’s Global Conservation Fund, purchased 147,500 acres of biologically rich temperate rainforest in the Valdivian Coastal Range from a bankrupt forestry company.
+- In November 2003, the Conservancy, with support from Conservation International’s Global Conservation Fund, purchased 147,500 acres of biologically rich temperate rainforest in the Valdivian Coastal Range from a bankrupt forestry company.
 On March 22, 2005, this property, now the Valdivian Coastal Reserve, was officially opened to the public.

 - The Conservancy, along with several partners, established a fund to finance conservation and sustainable development projects undertaken by neighboring communities of the Valdivian Coastal Reserve.
 Currently funded projects include sustainable beekeeping operations and organic tea production.